WBLF: Early history

 WBLF was one of the original nine stations built by the Allegheny Mountain Network in Tyrone, Pennsylvania, with the construction permit first issued on May 28, 1958, for a daytime-only station.

-Though many believe that the WBLF call letters stand for its city of license, it's speculated that Simpson named the station after his wife, the former Betty Lou Finnegan, who was part owner of the AMN until her death in 2000.
+Though many believe that the WBLF call letters stand for its city of license, it is speculated that Simpson named the station after his wife, the former Betty Lou Finnegan, who was part owner of the AMN until her death in 2000.
 WBLF originally operated at the frequency of 1330 kHz and at a power of 500 watts.
 Studios were first planned to be located at the corner of Spring and High Streets in Bellefonte, but that was changed to 107 North Allegheny Street.
 Transmitter facilities were located along Blanchard Street Extension in Spring Township, just outside the Bellefonte Borough limits.

 In October 1967, the station was granted pre-sunrise authorization to operate at 500 watts no more than two hours before local sunrise, enabling the station to sign on the air at 6am on a consistent basis.
 In December 1969, WBLF applied for a frequency change from 1330 to the much stronger channel of 970 kHz, but with the same daytime and pre-sunrise power output.

 In November 1976, WBLF was granted permission to double its daytime power to one thousand watts.
 In 1989, the station was granted limited nighttime power of 61 watts, which allowed it to remain on the air 24 hours if desired.
 The station was sold by Allegheny Mountain Network to Clark-Richards Broadcasting for $105,000 in April 1993, and studios were moved to 751 S. Eagle Valley Road in Bellefonte.
 The station was sold again to Citadel Communications Corporation in May 1997, and then changed hands again in September 1999 as it was sold to Marathon Media, and studios again were moved, this time to 160 Clearview Avenue in State College.
 This ownership was also short-lived, as the station was sold to Dame Broadcasting in March 2000.
 Independent programming for WBLF was abandoned, with the station rebroadcasting new AM sister station WRSC, which was the news/talk/sports station for the State College market.

 Recent history

-For many years prior to the summer of 2005, WBLF simulcast programming on State College's WRSC-FM.
+For many years prior to the summer of 2005, WBLF simulcast programming on State College's WRSC.
 This allowed residents in Northern Centre County to receive WRSC's programming, especially in the evening and at night.
-In March, 2005, then owner Dame Broadcasting sold its radio stations in the State College market (including WBLF) to 2510 Licenses, LLC.
+In March 2005, then owner Dame Broadcasting sold its radio stations in the State College market (including WBLF) to 2510 Licenses, LLC.
 During this change in ownership, the simulcast was discontinued, and WBLF aired placeholder programming.
-In June, 2005, WBLF was sold by 2510 to Magnum Broadcasting, Inc., a local operator and owner of four other Pennsylvania radio stations, including the Philipsburg licensed QWiK Rock.
+In June 2005, WBLF was sold by 2510 to Magnum Broadcasting, Inc., a local operator and owner of four other Pennsylvania radio stations, including the Philipsburg licensed QWiK Rock.